Cheesebaron/Cheesebaron.MvxPlugins/PULL_REQUEST_001.md

 On my own Site I intend to setup a collection of XAML based project and item templates that cover a range of things.
 They will need the FormsPresenters NuGet, but they cover a range of topics.
 For example usage of the new Entity Framework 7 for SQLite.

+### FormsPresenter for Windows and Windows Phone no Silverlight ###

+With the changes that came with VS 2015 RC, it became possible to create a new Xamarin Target project for Windows and Windows Phone.
+This target does not use Silverlight.
+Right now though when you create a Xamarin Solution using Xamarin's template, they do not automatically add this target.

+As previously mentioned, this target is really a Windows Store App that can run on every Windows device, so long as they are running Windows 8.1, Windows Phone 8.1 or Windows 10.
+That requires many enhancements to the Xamarin.Forms Schema, but right now for this target Xamarin do not completely implement everything that is in the original schema.

+I can write the FormsPresenter and sample component for this target.